mosaicml/composer/docs/source/trainer/checkpointing.rst

 -------------

-*   :class:`.ObjectStoreLogger` for saving checkpoints to cloud storage.
+*   :class:`.RemoteUploaderDownloader` for saving checkpoints to cloud storage.
 *   :class:`.Trainer` for the trainer checkpoint arguments.
 *   :class:`.CheckpointSaver` for the CheckpointSaver arguments.
 *   :mod:`composer.utils.checkpoint` for the underlying utilities to manually save and load checkpoints.